What Is Seedance 2.5? Features, Release & What's New

 What Is Seedance 2.5?

 Its defining trait is native long-form generation.
-Where earlier models produced a few seconds at a time, it generates a continuous 30-second clip in one pass, keeping characters, lighting, and camera motion coherent across the whole shot.
-That single change is what moves it from a clip tool toward a production tool.
+ByteDance says the model is intended to generate a continuous 30-second clip in one pass while keeping characters, lighting, and camera motion coherent across the shot.
+If delivered, that target would move it from a short-clip tool toward a production tool.

 What's New in Seedance 2.5?

-ByteDance confirmed several headline upgrades at launch.
-The most consequential ones:
+ByteDance announced several headline targets.
+The most consequential ones are:

-- Native 30-second clips.
-A full half-minute generated continuously, not stitched from shorter segments — which eliminates the visual drift and seam artifacts that plagued earlier long-form workflows.
+- Announced target: native 30-second clips.
+A full half-minute generated continuously rather than stitched from shorter segments, intended to reduce visual drift and seam artifacts in longer workflows.

-- Local re-draw editing.
-You can target and regenerate a specific region of a clip without rebuilding the entire video — a meaningful step toward iterative, post-production-style control.
+- Announced target: local re-draw editing.
+ByteDance described targeted regeneration of a specific region without rebuilding the entire clip, a planned step toward iterative editing control.

 | Feature | Detail |